slatedocs/slate/source/includes/openings.md

   "source" : "new website"
   }' https://api.recruiterbox.com/v1/openings/a42f3/apply -u {api_key}:
 ```
-> The above command returns None.
+> The above command returns empty response on success with a status code 201.

 This endpoint lets you apply to an opening.
 The end result is a candidate assigned to this opening.